golang/go/internal/apidiff/README.md

 var y int64 = x // fails with new: different types in assignment
 ```

-A change to the value of a constant can break compatiblity if the value is used
+A change to the value of a constant can break compatibility if the value is used
 in an array type:

 ```